Community Environmental Scholarship

 The Wisconsin CESP Scholarships (CESP WI) are funded by an ongoing grant from the Wisconsin Board of Commissioners of Public Lands to the Nelson Institute.
 Eligibility criteria include:

-• Have filed a FAFSA for the current academic year and have financial need
+• Have filed a FAFSA for the current academic year and have unmet financial need

 Requirements of all Scholarship Recipients

-• Maintain satisfactory academic progress toward the environmental studies program and your degree (a target GPA of 2.75).
+• Maintain satisfactory academic progress toward your environmental studies program and your degree.

 • Participate in cohort building experiences and leadership development activities throughout the year.

-• Meet with the Nelson Institute undergraduate programs coordinator or your CESP-assigned advisor at least twice a semester to discuss your progress toward your degree and/or certificate.
+• Meet with a Nelson Institute undergraduate programs advisor to discuss your progress in your degree and/or certificate.

 Funding

-The CESP Scholarships for Science, Technology, Engineering or Mathematics (CESP S-STEM) are funded by the National Science Foundation, under grant DUE S-STEM #1643946 and previously under DUE S-STEM #1153698.
+The CESP Scholarships for Science, Technology, Engineering or Mathematics (CESP S-STEM) were funded by the National Science Foundation, under grant DUE S-STEM #1643946 and under DUE S-STEM #1153698.

 NSF logo